Toro Negro State Forest: Trail #9 ("Doña Petra")

-This trail is 0.4 mile long, it is a medium challenge trail.
+This trail is 0.4 mi long, it is a medium challenge trail.
 Like Trail #5, it is located north of the parking area, and starts where Trail #7 end.
 Also, like trail #5, there is a significant amount of mud on this trail, though less so during the dry season months of December through March and June through July.
-To reach this trail from the visitors' parking area hikers must first head northbound to trek the entire length of Trail #7 (the Camping Area trail, 0.1 mile long) and cross the bridge over the Doña Juana Creek.
+To reach this trail from the visitors' parking area hikers must first head northbound to trek the entire length of Trail #7 (the Camping Area trail, 0.1 mi long) and cross the bridge over the Doña Juana Creek.
 Trail #9 begins at this bridge.
 Heading to the left from the bridge is the path for Trail #8, but heading straight up (northbound) gets hikers onto Trail #9, the Doña Petra Trail.
 (Like trail #5, the "Las Cuarenta" trail, Trail #9 will also bring the hiker to State Route PR-564, but being a shorter trail, it does not encounter PR-564 as far north as Trail #5 does.)
-The first segment of the trail runs downhill for 0.2 mile, where according to ranger office maps, there used to be a trail to the left (i.e., westbound) leading to Trail #5.
+The first segment of the trail runs downhill for 0.2 mi, where according to ranger office maps, there used to be a trail to the left (i.e., westbound) leading to Trail #5.
 However, vegetation apparently overran such connecting trail because it is no longer visible.
-The trail then continues another 0.2 mile where it reaches PR-564.
+The trail then continues another 0.2 mi where it reaches PR-564.
 From this point the "trail" turns right, as PR-564 is intended to be part of the trail.
-Hikers walk South on PR-564 for 0.1 mile where the "road trail" meets PR-143.
+Hikers walk South on PR-564 for 0.1 mi where the "road trail" meets PR-143.
 At State Route PR-143 hikers turn right to continue South on Trail #9.
-From this point hikers walk another 0.25 mile to arrive at the visitors' parking area on the right side of the road.
-Considering the hikes on Trail #7 and roads PR-564 and PR-143, Trail #9 is 0.75 mile long.
+From this point hikers walk another 0.25 mi to arrive at the visitors' parking area on the right side of the road.
+Considering the hikes on Trail #7 and roads PR-564 and PR-143, Trail #9 is 0.75 mi long.

 Trails #2, #4, and #10

 Trails #2, #4 and #10 are no longer active trails.
-Trail #2 was called Camino Ortolaza and was 0.5 mile long.
+Trail #2 was called Camino Ortolaza and was 0.5 mi long.
 It was a "one-way" trail (i.e., same entrance and exit) and ran from PR-143 to the Doña Juana Creek.
-It started on PR-143 some 0.25 mile west of the entrance to the Area Recreativa/visitors' parking area and headed North ending at the Doña Juana Creek, about 0.2 mile west of Charco La Confesora.
-Trail #4 was called Camino Vega Grande and was 0.4 mile long.
-It was another "one-way" trail and began on PR-143 about 0.1 mile east of the current Trail #1 eastern terminus.
-Trail #10 was called Camino El Tabonuco and was about 0.2 mile long.
+It started on PR-143 some 0.25 mi west of the entrance to the Area Recreativa/visitors' parking area and headed North ending at the Doña Juana Creek, about 0.2 mi west of Charco La Confesora.
+Trail #4 was called Camino Vega Grande and was 0.4 mi long.
+It was another "one-way" trail and began on PR-143 about 0.1 mi east of the current Trail #1 eastern terminus.
+Trail #10 was called Camino El Tabonuco and was about 0.2 mi long.
 It was also a "one-way" trail.
 It originated at km 32.3 on PR-143 and headed north into the forest.